mwrnd/innova2_experiments/innova2_tesla-k80_pcie_p2pdma/README.md

 The goal with this procedure is to install versions of the Nvidia Drivers and CUDA that are compatible with the Tesla K80.
 Without some effort, Ubuntu will update packages beyond official compatibility and break functionality.

-Add the Nvidia keyring to your system so that its pacakges are trusted.
+Add the Nvidia keyring to your system so that its packages are trusted.
 ```
 distribution=$(. /etc/os-release;echo $ID$VERSION_ID | sed -e 's/\.//g')
 echo $distribution